top of page

 © Microscope History all rights reserved

-The Seed Microscope, seen to the right, is a mid-19th-century version of a livebox microscope, which is intended to inspect plant seeds under magnification for comparison.
-A circular base is divided into six compartments and covered with a glass top.
-A pillar rises from the center, carrying a lens (magnification about 5x) in a rotating mount.
-Different varieties of seeds are in the compartments, easily available for examination and comparison.
+The Seed Microscope, A mid-19th-century version of a livebox microscope is shown on the right.
+Its purpose is to inspect plant seeds under magnification for comparison.
+The microscope has a circular base divided into six compartments and covered with a glass top.
+Rising from the center is a pillar that carries a lens in a rotating mount, providing a magnification of about 5x.
+Different varieties of seeds are placed in these compartments, making them easily available for examination and comparison.

 © Microscope History all rights reserved